-Who would have thought we would had an unfortunate Incident at Lake Barambah as we headed for the weekend fishing trip the said Lake Barambah, or Bjelke Peterson Dam, or whatever you want to call it.
+Who would have thought we would have an unfortunate incident at Lake Barambah as we headed for the weekend fishing trip the said Lake Barambah, or Bjelke Peterson Dam, or whatever you want to call it?
 This lake and dam is situated about 200 kilometres from our place to the North West.
-It’s one of many irrigation dams in Queensland that are generously stocked with native fresh water fish and also have an abundance of red claw (native fresh water lobster type things).
+It’s one of many irrigation dams in Queensland that are generously stocked with native fresh-water fish and also have an abundance of red claw (native fresh water lobster type things).

-Our little tin boat had not seen water in a year, worse still not been near a mechanic in more than three.
-A little hard to start I decided it was time for a service, booking it in for a boat kind of a treat.
-I cleaned up the inside and outside, charged the batteries fixed the navigation lights and check the depth sounder.
+Our little tin boat had not seen water in a year.
+Worse still, not been near a mechanic in over three.
+A little hard to start, I decided it was time for a service, booking it in for a boat kind of treat.
+I cleaned up the inside and outside, charged the batteries, fixed the navigation lights and check the depth sounder.

 We arrived at the magnificent campgrounds checked in, unloaded our gear and headed to the lake edge.
-Our strategy for tomorrows fishing competition included getting the boat on the water today, dropping some pots for Red Claw and looking for some good spots for fish.
+Our strategy for tomorrow’s fishing competition included getting the boat on the water today, dropping some pots for Red Claw, and looking for some suitable spots for fish.

 With plenty of space on the lake edge to lower the boat trailer into the water, we soon had the tinny in the water, trailer parked and crew on board.
-The moment of truth, I pulled the starter and it fired up immediately.
-Fantastic, running like a dream, put it reverse and backed out, fantastic.
-There were boats like ours all around us getting started, I had to move quickly to keep out of their way.
+The moment of truth.
+I pulled the starter, and it fired up immediately.
+Fantastic, running like a dream, put it into reverse and backed out, fantastic.
+There were boats like ours all around us getting started.
+I had to scamper to keep out of their way.
 Back it out, then move it into forward and we are out of here.

 “Fuck”, sorry my English is limited when things don’t go right, no forward gear.

-Try again put it into neutral, then reverse, watch for other boats which are loaming up around us and try again.
+Try again to put it into neutral, then reverse, watch for other boats which are looming up around us and try again.
 Move to forward gear.

-Number one is making noises very similar to panic although I am assured this was not panic but just advice, this is the forerunner to much advice this weekend.
+Number one is making noises very similar to panic although I am assured this was not panic but just advice, this is the forerunner too much advice this weekend.

 “Why don’t you go forward”, more advice from my most important crew member.